ClearRx

 Every piece of content on ClearRx follows a structured review process:

-1. Evidence gathering — interaction data is cross-referenced against FDA drug labels, the Lexicomp database, and published clinical literature.
+1. Evidence gathering — interaction data is drawn from FDA drug labels, drug-class interaction rules, and published clinical literature.

 2. Clinical translation — technical mechanisms are translated into plain-English explanations without sacrificing accuracy.